 - Driving over 45mph in a rural area or where no speed limit is posted

-- Driving above 35 mph in a school zone, or
+- Driving more than 35mph in a school zone

 The Difference Between Criminal and Civil Speeding